Steci/Legacy-Project/tests/README.md

   Validate the Pythonized storage layer (`DiskStorage`, database operations, serialization/deserialization).

 * **Search engine tests** (`tests/search_engine/`):
-  Cover search functionality, API behavior, and statistics.
+  Cover search functionality, API behavior, statistics, and all search-related modules (including relationship and analytics engines).

 * **Sosa tests** (`tests/sosa/`):
   Test caching, branch calculation, CLI integration, and formatter output.

+* **Statistics tests**: Included in `tests/search_engine/` and cover all analytics and reporting features.

+* **Test coverage**: All major modules and data models are now covered by unit tests.
+Add new tests in the appropriate subdirectory when extending or refactoring the codebase.

 ---